smjagadish/dailystuff/README.md

 Jul 28 - vault in ha mode with manual unseal and raft storage (no tls) Aug 3 - vault in ha mode with manual unseal and raft storage WITH tls (kubelet CA served) Aug 29 - ephemeral containers
 Sep 6 - vault csi driver secrets
+Sep 14 - AKS vs EKS notes related to networking